 A lot goes into choosing the ideal camping car.
-It has to get you there for one, so it must be adventurous and at least somewhat tough.
+It has to get you there, for starters, so it must be adventurous and at least somewhat tough.
 It should also be reliable, with lots of cargo room and seating for all your friends and gear.
 We’ve already done a list of our favorite trucks and the best 4x4s, so when we set out to choose the best cars for camping, we focused on fun.
 That’s the point of camping, right?

-This one may be a concept, but this beach car is just too perfect as an outdoor adventurer to exclude.
+This one may be a concept, but this beach car is just too perfect an outdoor adventurer for us to exclude.
 First off, the cabin is covered in water-resistant neoprene, which means you can hoof it to the coast and not worry about wet surfing gear, clothes, or spilling a drink.
 There’s an integrated tent out back as well, and the rear seats fold to create a sleeping area for two.

-Even without the extra knick knacks, the Aztek is plenty capable.
+Even without the extra knickknacks, the Aztek is plenty capable.
 With the rear seats down, the vehicle boasts 93.5 cubic feet of cargo space and a 10-speaker stereo system with rear controls.
 Just make sure to face your tent away from the car; a Pontiac Aztek is not the first thing you want to see in the morning.

 The Element is famous for its easily washable urethane floor, but an easy cleanup isn’t the only reason the SUV appears on our list.
 The rear seats, which are covered in stain-resistant fabric, can recline, fold up, and be removed for extra cargo room.
 It’s a tall vehicle as well, which makes it easy to store awkward items like water tanks or even grills.